MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 #### The *processData* method

 The *processData* method is the core of an external memory algorithm.
 It processes a chunk of data and computes intermediate results, updating the field value(s).
-It takes as an argument a rectangular list of data vectors; typically only the variable(s) of interest will be included.
-Note that in our example code we do not compute the mean within this method; that occurs after we have processed all of the data.
+It takes as an argument a rectangular list of data vectors; typically only the variable(s) of interest is included.
+In our example code we do not compute the mean within this method; that occurs after we have processed all of the data.
 Here we compute and update the intermediate results: the sum and number of observations:

 	processData = function(dataList)
 	{